tyzbit/kairos-config/clusters/corpus/UPGRADE.md

 - Drain the node
-- Replace the source parameter as needed, it can be to a custom image as well `kairos-agent upgrade --source oci://quay.io/kairos/kairos-debian:v2.4.1-k3sv1.27.3-k3s1`
+- Replace the source parameter as needed, it can be to a custom image as well `kairos-agent upgrade --source oci://quay.io/kairos/debian:bookworm-standard-amd64-generic-v2.4.3-k3sv1.28.2-k3s1`

-- Let it reboot, it may not find the drive at first, if so reboot again
+_The node will reboot_

-- It will come back up and rejoin the cluster with the same node name as before
+- Uncordon the node once it is `Ready`
-- Uncordon the node if it is `Ready`
+- Rerun the previous command but with `--recovery` if everything you test on the node looks good.
+The node will not reboot.